jonaslindemann/beam_web_app/README.md

-# beam_web_app
+# Web based beam analysis application

-Web based beam analysis application
+Demonstration application for beam analysis using Python + Flask + Bootstrap and CALFEM for Python